LBCrion/sfwbar/doc/sfwbar.rst

   specify bar ID to listen on for mode and hidden_state signals.
 If no bar ID is specified, SfwBar will listen to signals on all IDs

+SetExclusiveZone <string>
+  specify exclusive zone policy for the bar window.
+Acceptable values are "auto", "-1", "0" or positive integers.
+These have meanings in line with exclusive zone setting in the layer shell protocol.
+Default value is "auto"

 SetValue <string>
   set the value of the widget.
 This action applies to the widget from which the action chain has been invoked.
 I.e. a widget may popup a menu, which